eprbell/eprbell/_posts/2021-07-29-the-beginning-of-the-journey.markdown

   2. how developing nations would be affected by the emergence of neutral, unconfiscatable money,
   3. how the traditional financial system would be challenged by a digital competitor that is based on hard, mathematical rules, decentralization and low-fee, instant, global transfers (thanks to layer 2 solutions like the Lightning Network).

 I will post on these topics in the coming months, including pointers to materials I have studied, software I wrote, ideas and other interesting tidbits I learned.
-So far so good: I'm enjoying my studies thoroughly and I'm leaving time aside for other interests (cooking, hiking and more).
 Thanks for reading!